Filippo Venturi Photography | Blog

 About

-He produces personal projects concerning identity and the human condition.
+He produces projects on stories and issues concerning identity and the human condition.

-His works have been published in leading international magazines, such as The Washington Post, The Guardian, Financial Times, Vanity Fair, Marie Claire, Newsweek, Geo, Der Spiegel, Die Zeit, Stern, Das Magazin, Internazionale, La Repubblica, Il Corriere della Sera and La Stampa.
+His work has been published in leading international magazines, such as National Geographic, The Washington Post, The Guardian, The Financial Times, Vanity Fair, Marie Claire, Newsweek, Geo, Der Spiegel, Die Zeit, Stern, Internazionale, La Repubblica, Il Corriere della Sera and La Stampa.

-For the past years he has been engaged in a project on the Korean peninsula, earning him the Sony World Photography award, the LensCulture Emerging Talent Award, the Il Reportage Award, the Voglino Award and the Portfolio Italia – Grand Prix Hasselblad.
+For the past few years, he has been working on a project about the Korean Peninsula, earning him the Sony World Photography Award, the LensCulture Emerging Talent Award, the Il Reportage Award, the Voglino Award and the Portfolio Italia – Grand Prix Hasselblad.

-In 2020 he produced several works on Covid19 which have been published all over the world.
+In 2020 he produced several works on Covid-19 which have been published worldwide.

-In 2021 he led the “My Dear” photographic workshop of the European Shaping Fair Cities project, which involved twenty women of nine different nationalities with the aim of pursuing Goal 5 of the United Nations 2030 Agenda: achieve gender equality and empower all women and girls.
+In 2021 he led the ‘My Dear’ photographic workshop of the Shaping Fair Cities European project, which involved twenty women of nine different nationalities with the aim of pursuing Goal 5 of the United Nations 2030 Agenda: achieve gender equality and empower all women and girls.
+He also led the ‘Citizen Lab’ photographic workshop, which involved fifty high school students, aiming to encourage their critical thinking and creativity regarding their relationship with institutions, while carrying out small documentary projects on the electoral campaign period and administrative elections.

-In 2022 his work “Foundations of a mirage” was nominated for the Leica Oskar Barnack Award.
+In 2022 his work ‘Foundations of a mirage’ was nominated for the prestigious Leica Oskar Barnack Award.

 Contacts